Gaur4vGaur/Gaur4vGaur.github.io/_posts/aiProductivity/2026-09-14-ai_productivity-mistaking-code-for-engineering-progress.md

 *"If your best engineer spent last week deleting 3,000 lines of AI-generated code and replacing them with 300 lines that do the same thing better — would your dashboard show that as a win or a loss?"*

 On a line count that week is a catastrophe.
 On a PR count it is one merged pull request, which is what a typo fix is worth too.
 Neither number has any way of seeing what actually happened.
 If your dashboard shows a loss, you are measuring the wrong thing.
-And you are quietly incentivising your team to build a larger, slower, more fragile system, in exchange for a chart that goes up and to the right.
+And you are promoting your team to build a larger, slower, more fragile system, in exchange for a chart that goes up and to the right.
 The goal was never more code.
 It was better systems, delivered faster, maintained cheaply.

-That dashboard from three weeks after the celebration, the one counting the cleanup as more "productivity" — I keep wondering whether anyone ever went back and reconciled those numbers.
-I suspect not.

 ---